Fall ’23 – Syllabus

 Welcome!

-This class will be a lot of work.
-I assume that if you’re taking this class you want an art career.
+If you’re taking this class, I assume you want an art career.
 I will do everything I can to help you prepare for that career.
-I expect to see you do everything you can to build your career.
+I hope you will do everything you can to build your career.

 Stress